Load data with Delta Live Tables

 Load data from a message bus

 You can configure Delta Live Tables pipelines to ingest data from message buses with streaming tables.
 Databricks recommends combining streaming tables with continuous execution and enhanced autoscaling to provide the most efficient ingestion for low-latency loading from message buses.
-See Optimize the cluster utilization of Delta Live Tables pipelines with Enhanced Autoscaling.
+See Optimize the cluster utilization of Delta Live Tables pipelines with enhanced autoscaling.

 For example, the following code configures a streaming table to ingest data from Kafka: